petered/pdnn/README.md

 This is the code for our paper, [Temporally Efficient Deep Learning with Spikes](https://arxiv.org/abs/1706.04159).

-To set up this repo, go:
+To install (OSX/Linux), in terminal, go:

 ```
 git clone https://github.com/petered/pdnn.git